paldhous/ucb/2018/dataviz/md/software.md

  - Download and install **Xcode**.
   - If you have Mac OS 10.13.6 High Sierra or later, you should be able to download and install [from the App Store](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12).
   - If you have older versions of Mac OS, first sign up as an Apple Developer, [here](https://developer.apple.com/programs/enroll/).
 Then go [here](https://developer.apple.com/download/more/), and download and install the version of XCode for your device.
+[This table](https://en.wikipedia.org/wiki/Xcode#Version_comparison_table) shows XCode versions and the minimum Max OS needed to run them.
   - If you are unsure which version of the operating system you have, click the Apple symbol at the left of the top menu and select `About this Mac`.
   - You may need to launch **Xcode**  and agree to the terms of service.